 A Beijing banking regulatory official said smaller financial institutions are seeing rapid business growth in the city amid the accelerating combination of financial and internet services.
 But problems are also emerging due to lax risk controls and flaws in business compliance, creating room for loan fraud and default, the official said.

 Regulators have informally asked some banks through window guidance to control their lending partnerships with fintech companies including Ant Financial, Caixin learned.
 The banks were told to control the size of joint lending, sources said.

-Ant Financial holds an overwhelming dominance in the joint lending business with banks, involved in nearly half of the 2 trillion yuan loan market.
-With 870 million active users globally, including 450 million verified with true identity, Ant Financial holds a web of users that is comparable to that of the world’s largest bank, the Commercial and Industrial Bank of China.
+Ant Financial holds an overwhelming dominance in the joint lending business with banks, and is involved in more thanhalf of the 2 trillion yuan loan market.
+With 870 million active users globally, including 450 million verified with their true identity, Ant Financial holds a web of users that is comparable to that of the world’s largest bank, Industrial and Commercial Bank of China Ltd.